There are many reasons why a parent may want to relocate from their current location with their children following a separation.

-There is no specific section of the Family Law Act 1975 (“the Act”) that refers to the issue of relocation.
-The paramount consideration in relocation cases, as with other parenting cases, is the best interests of the child or children.
-Relocation cases are often fraught due to the fact that, if the relocation application is successful, it will usually mean that the unsuccessful parent will see significantly less of the children than they previously did, as a result of the relocation.
+There is not specific section of the Family Law Act 1975 that refers to the issue of relocation.
+The paramount consideration in child relocation cases, as with other parenting cases, is the best interest of the children.
+How a Court determines what is in the best interest of the children is set out in Section 60CC of the Family Law Act.
+Section 60CC sets out a number of considerations that a Court must consider.

 - The court cannot determine the issue in a way that separates the issue of relocation from that of residence and the best interests of the child.